BrownBear2/qrigol/README.md

 # qrigol - A control program for the Rigol DS2000 series oscilloscopes (forked)

 This is a fork of qrigol that was changed to control a DS2000 over LAN (using libvxi11).

+# New features:

+* Support for DS2000
+* Support for LAN via libvxi11 (USB removed)
+* Live view of the waveform displayed

 Below is the README of the original qrigol: